 If you find content that violates this policy, please report it.
 Instructions for reporting violations of our Community Guidelines are available here.
 If you have found multiple videos, comments or a user's entire channel that you wish to report, please visit our reporting tool, where you will be able to submit a more detailed complaint.
 For tips and best practices to stay safe, keep your account secure and protect your privacy, take a look at this Help Centre article.

 If specific threats are made against you and you feel unsafe, report it directly to your local law enforcement agency.

 Don't post content on YouTube if it fits any of the descriptions noted below.

-- Content revealing someone's personal information, such as their address, private email addresses, private phone numbers, passport number or bank account information
+- Revealing someone's private information, such as their home address, email addresses, sign-in credentials, phone numbers, passport number or bank account information.

-- Content threatening specific individuals with physical harm or destruction of property
+- Content making implicit or explicit threats of physical harm or destruction of property against identifiable individuals.

 This policy applies to videos, video descriptions, comments, live streams and any other YouTube product or feature.
 Please note that this is not a complete list.

 We may allow content that includes harassment if the primary purpose is educational, documentary, scientific or artistic in nature.
 This is not a free pass to harass someone.
 Some examples include:

 - Debates related to high-profile officials or leaders: Content featuring debates or discussions of topical issues concerning people who have positions of power, like high-profile government officials or CEOs of major multinational corporations.